Mike Hussey wanted by Northants for T20 contract

 "We're talking to him and trying to ascertain any interest and waiting for some feedback," chief executive David Smith told BBC Northampton.

 Hussey spent two years at the County Ground between 2001 and 2003.

-The left-hander ended his Test career on Sunday with a record of 6,235 runs from 79 matches after his unbeaten 27 helped Australia to a five-wicket win over Sri Lanka in Sydney and secured a 3-0 series whitewash.
+with a record of 6,235 runs from 79 matches after his unbeaten 27 helped Australia to a five-wicket win over Sri Lanka in Sydney and secured a 3-0 series whitewash.